zero-or-one/GraphTransformer-real-estate-prediction/README.md

 - [ ] Make the yearly and montly training
 - [ ] Combine GT network with LSTM
 - [ ] Configure hyperparameters
+- [ ] Allow more than 1 meta path for the graph

 ### Reference